 6 o'clock.
 He had ? ? ? in Jefferson and Franklin counties.
 His

 first attack was that of grip, which afterwards terminated in a

 complication of other diseases, of which spinal meningitis,

 that most dreaded disease, being the main factor.

-in the following battles: Perryville, Resacca, Atlanta, Franklin, Kenesaw
+in the following battles: Perryville, Resacca, Atlanta, Franklin,

-and original stockholder.
-In business matters he was very conservative, always weighing
+as a director and original stockholder.
+In business matters he was very

-were born, Mrs. Levada FISHER, George W. WILKEY, Mrs.
+five children were born, Mrs. Levada FISHER, George W. WILKEY, Mrs.

 March 17, 1910 Mt.
 Vernon Daily Register